-FOXBOROUGH, MA (WHDH) - Fans at Gillette Stadium on Saturday night will be treated to two of best defenses in the NFL.
+FOXBOROUGH, MASS.
+(WHDH) - Fans at Gillette Stadium on Saturday night will be treated to two of best defenses in the NFL.

 The New England Patriots are not taking any chances as they prepare for the Houston Texans, even though they are heavily favored to win.